weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 **A.** When adding your application, Weave GitOps will create a source and kustomize resource under the name of your app in /apps.

-**Q. I have environment kustomizations for my application manifests which live in a differnt repo?**
+**Q. I have environment kustomizations for my application manifests which live in a different repo?**

 **A.** Using wego, you will create a new environment under your application name.
 This will contain a kustomize resource definition that refers to the path in your remote repo containing the kustomization.
 You can then use this environment to deploy to a cluster(s)

 **Q. How do I have multiple releases of my app?**

-**A.** When adding your app using wego, append an `@` + your version to the name of your app (e.g. myapp@v0.2.0).
+**A.** When adding your app using wego, append an `@` + your version to the name of your app (e.g., myapp@v0.2.0).
 After this, you can define environments and apply to clusters like all other apps.
 As mentioned in the glossary, this is considered another application.

 **Q. Do I have to have an environment to deploy my app to a cluster?**